-If you had to pick the one symptom that fibromyalgia is notorious for, it’s undoubtedly the widespread pain that people experience.
+If you had to pick the one symptom that fibromyalgia is notorious for, it’s undoubtedly the widespread pain.
 Fibromyalgia pain tends to come and go.
-A string of good days may be followed by symptomatic flares that increase pain and other symptoms.
-On those bad days, it is easy to become discouraged, helpless, and depressed when you aren’t able to go about your life as you wish.
+Symptomatic flares may increase pain and other symptoms.
+On those bad days, it is easy to become helpless and sad.

 There is a lot of misinformation floating around about fibromyalgia.
-Despite how many people are affected, there is still some mystery about it.
+Despite many people who have it, there is still some mystery about it.
 The unfortunate truth is that many people living with fibromyalgia go undiagnosed, and many people receive an inappropriate fibromyalgia diagnosis because nothing else fits the bill.

 Understanding Fibromyalgia’s Major Symptom